Everything You Need to Know About ICOs

 To buy into an ICO you’ll need cryptocurrency and a cryptocurrency wallet.

-Although any combination of coin and wallet may be requested for a given ICO, in many cases you specifically need Ethereum (AKA “ether”) and a MyEtherWallet (because many ICOs are token-based systems built on the Ethereum blockchain, and thus one is essentially exchanging “ether tokens” for rebranded “ether tokens”).
+Although any combination of coin and wallet may be requested for a given ICO, in many cases you specifically need Ethereum (AKA “ether”) and a MyEtherWallet (because many ICOs are token-based systems built on the Ethereum blockchain, and thus one is essentially exchanging “ether tokens” for rebranded “ether tokens” with unique mechanics).

 Given that this is the case, we will walk you through signing up for an ICO that uses Ethereum and a MyEtherWallet (and… is built on the Ethereum block-chain), that is KIK instant messenger KIN.